TheMarlboroMan/dfw-jumpstart/README.md

 is in kernel.get_audio()()).

-To acquire a channel use lda::audio_controller::get_channel(size_t) or lda::lda::audio_controller::get_free_channel() (which may throw).
-This will return a channel object that must instantly be set to play something or monitored (lest the same channel is returned again with the next call).
-Once a channel is monitored, it won't be returned to the channel pool until it is unmonitored and freed.
+To acquire a channel use lda::audio_controller::get_channel(size_t) or lda::audio_controller::get_free_channel() (which may throw).
+This will return an lda::audio_channel object that must instantly be set to play something or monitored (lest the same channel is returned again with the next call).
+This object is "linked" to a real_audio_channel so every action upon it will reflect on the real channel.
+When the lda::audio_channel objects have long lifetimes this can be problematic, as different objects may point to the same real channel.

+A call to "unlink" will unlink the lda::audio_channel from its real_audio_channel (any operation upon the channel will crash, as it is equivalent to deferencing an invalid pointer).
+After "unlink" is called, the channel should not be used except for reassigning it through

+my_channel=lda::audio_controller::get_free_channel().

+Channels will be reported as free if they are not playing.
+Any monitored channel will not be reported as free.
+Once a channel is monitored, it won't be returned to the channel pool until it is unmonitored.
 Monitored, thus, basically means "Please, do not return this channel to the pool when it is done playing, I want to keep using it".

 To control the lifetime of channels, it is possible to attach a callback (derived from lda::audio_callback_interface) to the channel, whose method